 Meanwhile, Instagram’s most consistent engagement occurs from Monday through Friday, from 9AM to 4PM.
 Because of the increasing popularity of Instagram Stories—which are easy to check at any given time—the social platform experiences more scattered engagement points on weekends and mornings compared to any other social media.
 Instagram has also proven to be an effective channel for showcasing and selling products of all types.

+What is best time to post on Twitter?
 As for Twitter, Sprout Social recommends scheduling tweets around peak times from Monday through Friday, from 8AM to 4PM.
 Research data suggests that most Twitter users tap into the platform in the early morning for the latest news and updates.

 American Marketing Association’s research on social media scheduling reveals that content posted on social media in the early morning resulted in an 8.8% increase in click-through rate ("Social media strategists" n.d.).
 For posts made in the evening, there was an 11.1% increase in engagements compared to posts in the afternoon.